DelusionArun/CodingChallenge/CHALLENGE_README.md

 ### Summary

-1. The end goal for Kazuma is to find the most efficient way to defeat monsters.
+1. The end goal for Kazuma is to find the most efficient way to earn money.
 2. The number of monsters is variable at different times.
-3. Kazuma needs to chant invocation for his attack.
+3. Kazuma needs to draw a transmutation circle to prepare for his attack.
-4. After attack, Kazuma changes to a cooldown state to recover MP.
+4. After attack, Kazuma retreats to the rear/backline to recover MP.
 5. Once he uses attack, all the monsters at that time will be defeated.
-6. Kazuma measures efficiency as the number of monsters he could defeat by choosing the best time to chant invocation and attack.
+6. Kazuma measures efficiency as the amount of gold coins he earned.

 ### Finally...